 “We want our guests to feel part of the growth and ongoing education at our winery.
-Sipping tasty cider & wine is one thing but understanding why it’s special to our location - that is a story we like to share.”
+Sipping tasty cider & wine is one thing, but understanding why it’s special to our location - that is a story we want to share.”

-Customizing the orchard & vineyard at the Hounds of Erie has been an ongoing passion project.
+Over the years, customizing the orchard & vineyard at the Hounds of Erie Winery has been an ongoing passion project.
 Choosing the location for a quality winery is no small task.
-Elements of consideration included, climate and weather patterns, proximity to fresh water, soil consistency, and the most important – the type of grape & apple that will bear the most successful fruit.
+Elements of consideration included climate and weather patterns, proximity to fresh water, soil consistency, and the most important – the type of vines & apple trees that will bear the most successful fruit for our location.

-Being mindful of these things led our family to beautiful Clear Creek, Ontario.
-The winery benefits from Lake Erie Macro-climate being only 2.5 km away from the water.
+All these factors considered led our family to beautiful Clear Creek, Ontario.
+The winery benefits from the Lake Erie Macro-climate being only 2.5 km away from the water.
 This means cool summer breezes and mild winter weather.